nevanscott/uxui0120/_projects/final.md

 The Internal Hackshow is a unique opportunity to show your best self to a group of professionals from the industry (they can be UX Researchers, Information Architects, Visual designers, Developers or Product Owners, among others!)

 The jury will listen to you carefully and ask some questions about your product at the end.
-After everyone has presented, the jury will vote and select 3/4 people that will be speakers during the Hackshow.
+After everyone has presented, the jury will vote and select 2 groups that will be speakers during the Hackshow.
 The class will also chose 1 extra presenter by popular vote.

 ## How will we evaluate the projects?